 Hey, guys!
 How’s it going?
 It’s Peter Day here, and I’m in New York City making this video.

-I’m about to head off to a few networking events tonight, so I wanted to make this video to give you some tips on networking, because Tyler and I have closed a lot of big deals in our business by networking at different conferences.
+I’m about to head off to a networking event tonight, so I wanted to make this video to give you some tips on networking, because Tyler and I have closed a lot of big deals in our business by networking at different conferences.

-You need to know what your goals are and have two or three things on the top of your mind that you’re specifically looking to get out of networking.
+You need to know what your goals are and have two or three things on the top of your mind that you’re specifically looking to get out of any networking event you attend.

 Are you looking for more offers?

 Are you looking for more clients?

 Are you looking to sell your product or service?

 Are you looking for someone to give you a tip?